THE BALLPARKS

 Concourse and section wayfinding at Oakland Coliseum

-People seldom speak wistfully of a ballpark’s concourse, but the Coliseum’s concrete-chunk look is especially unromantic—and not particularly wide.
+People seldom speak wistfully of a ballpark’s concourse, but the Coliseum’s concrete-chunk look was especially unromantic—and not particularly wide.

 Haas wasn’t afraid to spend—and lose—millions on the A’s; for him, the bottom line was the immense satisfaction enjoyed by the fans.
 And they weren’t just satisfied by the outreach, but also the product on the field.
 For much of the 1980s, the A’s were an entertaining, star-studded team, all but a dynasty by decade’s end with three straight AL pennants thanks to the hubris-hogging personalities of stolen base king Rickey Henderson, the synthetic “Bash Brothers” tandem of Jose Canseco and Mark McGwire, and reclamation projects-turned-Cy Young Award prospects Dave Stewart and closer Dennis Eckersley—all under the direction of the intense, brilliant baseball mind of manager Tony La Russa.
 The only world title to come out of this brash period took place in 1989 when the A’s swept the cross-bay Giants in a series painfully remembered for the 6.9 earthquake that hit shortly before Game Three at Candlestick Park; as with the Giants’ stadium, the Coliseum survived the shaker all but unscathed, though only miles to the north lay some of the most traumatic damage when a double-decked section of Interstate 880 collapsed upon itself, killing 42.